Alejors/solid-example/README.md

 On the other hand, the SOLID directory *main.py* file does the same, but applying every principle.

 ### Services

+There is a base class called transaction.
+This holds common methods of all transaction classes (shippings and returns).
+Which should be implemented or could be accesible from transactions.

 Shipping class is a service which is only responsible for Adding and Listing packages.
 Through the implementation of a strategy it can Save its packages to a file.